isabella232/netappfiles-go-crr-sdk-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: "This project demonstrates how to create SMB volumes using Microsoft.NetApp resource provider Go SDK."
+description: "This sample demonstrates how to enable Cross-Region Replication (CRR) on NFSv3 Volume using Azure Go SDK for Microsoft.NetApp resource provider."
 ---

-# Azure NetAppFiles SMB SDK Sample for Go
+# Azure NetAppFiles CRR SDK Sample for Go

-This project demonstrates how to create SMB volumes using Microsoft.NetApp resource provider Go SDK.
+This sample demonstrates how to enable Cross-Region Replication (CRR) on NFSv3 Volume using Azure Go SDK for Microsoft.NetApp resource provider.
+This process is identical for NFS v4.1 Volumes with exception of protocol type.

 In this sample application we perform the following operations:

-* Creation
+- Creation
-  * NetApp Files Account
-  * Capacity Pool
-  * SMB Volume
-* Deletions (when cleanup variable is set to true)
-  * Volume
-  * Capacity Pool
+  - Primary ANF Account
+	| Primary Capacity pool
+		| Primary NFS v3 Volume

-  * Account
+  - Secondary ANF Account
+	| Secondary Capacity pool
+		| Secondary NFS v3 Data Replication Volume with reference to the primary volume Resource ID

+ - Authorize source volume with destination volume Resource ID
+ - Clean up created resources (not enabled by default)

 If you don't already have a Microsoft Azure subscription, you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212).